OSVTAC/OSVTAC.github.io/members.md

 a polling place inspector in San Francisco twenty times.
 He works as a software developer by day and recently co-founded a start-up.
 He has contributed code to many open source projects including Python, pip, Django, Mercurial, and WebKit.
+In 2019, he was elected a Fellow of the Python Software Foundation.
 He has an A.B. in mathematics from Harvard and a Ph.D. in mathematics from the University of California, Davis.